CenterForSpatialResearch/mapping_architecture_urbanism_humanities/02_PopulationMap.md

 ## Tutorial 2: Mapping Data

 With this exercise, you will learn introductory skills involved in using QGIS to map existing spatial datasets.
-After the completion of this set of three Mapping Data exercises, you should have…
+After the completion of this set of three Mapping Data exercises, you should have:

-1. become familiar with the QGIS user interface
+1. Become familiar with the QGIS user interface
-2. learned the components of shapefiles
+2. Learned the components of shapefiles
-3. created a clear and effective map composition
+3. Created a clear and effective map composition
-4. critically considered symbology and classification and the differences between mapping qualitative and quantitative information
+4. Critically considered symbology and classification and the differences between mapping qualitative and quantitative information
-5. created and calculated new fields in an attribute table
+5. Created and calculated new fields in an attribute table
-6. performed a table join to combine additional data to an existing shapefile’s attribute table
+6. Performed a table join to combine additional data to an existing shapefile’s attribute table
-7. queried a GIS dataset, using both tabular queries and spatial queries
+7. Queried a GIS dataset, using both tabular queries and spatial queries
-8. worked with projections and examined the impacts of projection transformations on spatial analysis
+8. Worked with projections and examined the impacts of projection transformations on spatial analysis

 ### Part 0
 Download the GitHub repository for this course.
 Using the green button [here](https://github.com/CenterForSpatialResearch/mapping_architecture_urbanism_humanities/), select `Download ZIP`.
-The Data folder will then have all of the datasets needed for tutorials.
+The `Data` folder will then have all of the datasets needed for tutorials.

-Find instructions for installing QGIS [here](1_QGIS.md).
+Find instructions for installing QGIS [here](01_QGIS.md).

 ### Part 1: Mapping World Population(s)
 #### Premise